hudson-and-thames/arbitragelab/docs/source/distance_approach/pearson_approach.rst

 than usual, this divergence should be reversed in the next month and expecting abnormally higher returns than other stocks.

-Therefore, after calculating the return divergence of all the stocks, decile portfolios are constructed where stocks with high return divergence have higher subsequent returns.
-Therefore after all stocks are sorted in descending order based on their previous month’s return divergence, decile 10 is “long stocks” and decile 1 is “short stocks”.
+Therefore, after calculating the return divergence of all the stocks,  a long-short portfolio is constructed where stocks with high return divergence have higher subsequent returns.

 Pairs Portfolio Formation
 #########################